Chemical Bonding

 Dipole-dipole interactions

 We saw above that covalently bonded atoms share electrons in order to achieve a full outer electron shell.
 If the atoms taking part in the bond are not equally electronegative, we have a polar covalent bond in which the shared electrons spend most of their time around the nucleus of the most eletronegative atom.
 As a result, the molecule created by the bonding process becomes polarised.
-One end of the molecule has a small negative charge, and the other end has a small positive charge.
+One end of the molecule has a small negative partial charge, and the other end has a small positive partial charge.

 Hydrogen bonds